dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Also worked on making the meteorite landing into bounded zoom as I have seen an example with that..

 **Link To Work**: [Speech Detection](https://dhanushuuzumaki.github.io/Javascript30/d20-speech-detection/)

+### Day 93: Apr-05-18 Thursday
+**Today's Progress**: Played around with geolocation api following JS30.

+**Thoughts**: Haven't touched the meteor landing yet.
+Have to complete that and rougelike before Round 1 ends.

+### Day 94: Apr-06-18 Friday
+**Today's Progress**: Followed up with JS30 and did a similar animation to that.

+**Thoughts**: Also went through the new things possible in React 16.